 Creative Writing Studies Conference (online, Oct.
 2020) – "Intersecting Visual Art and Text: Creative-Critical, Transgenre Approaches and Identities in Writing and Teaching" (with Jonathan Brownlee)

 Conference on College Composition and Communication (online, Mar.
 2020) – "Hacking as Queering: Creating Safe and Accessible Spaces for Students with Post-Traumatic Stress Disorder"

 Feminisms and Rhetorics Conference (James Madison University, Nov.
 2019) – "Art-Making as Embodied Activism"

-Conference on College Composition and Communication (Pittsburgh, Mar.
+Conference on College Composition and Communication (Pittsburgh, PA, Mar.
 2019) – "The Queer Art of Writing: (Re)Imagining Scholarship and Pedagogy Through Transgenre Composing"

 For more information, you can visit her website.